Mama Told Me Not to Come

 "Mama Told Me Not to Come", also written as "Mama Told Me (Not to Come)", is a song by American singer-songwriter Randy Newman written for Eric Burdon's first solo album in 1966.
-Three Dog Night's 1970 cover topped the US pop singles chart.
+Three Dog Night's 1970 cover topped the US Billboard Hot 100 for two weeks in July 1970.
 Tom Jones and Stereophonics' version also reached No. 4 on the UK Singles Chart in 2000.

-Newman original and first recordings
+Lyrics and music

 Newman says that the song was inspired by his own lighthearted reflection on the Los Angeles music scene of the late 1960s.
-As with most Newman songs, he assumes a character; in this song the narrator is a sheltered and extraordinarily straitlaced young man, who recounts what is presumably his first "wild" party in the big city, is shocked and appalled by marijuana smoking, whiskey drinking, and loud music, and – in the chorus of the song – recalls that his "Mama told [him] not to come".
+Music professor James E. Pernone interpreted the song as being about an inexperienced man attending an orgy and suddenly being introduced to marijuana smoking, whiskey drinking, and loud music.
+In addition Newman biographer Kevin Courrier notes that the title, which also forms the lyrics of the chorus, contains a sexual double-entendre on the word "come".
+Perone suggested that references to "tea" and "cigarettes" in the song are veiled references to marijuana and that references in the song to sugar are veiled references to LSD.

+Perone described the melody as being "minimalistic" and "speech-like".
+The verses are based on a dominant seventh chord and employ "clipped, repetitious melodic phrases."
+In contrast, the melody of the chorus is more catchy.

+Versions by the Animals and by Newman

 The first recording of "Mama Told Me Not to Come" was cut by Eric Burdon & The Animals.
 A scheduled release of a single in September 1966 was withdrawn, but the song was eventually included on their 1967 album Eric Is Here.

 Newman's own turn at his song was released on the 1970 album 12 Songs, and was characterized by Newman's mid-tempo piano accompaniment, as well as Ry Cooder's slide guitar part, both of which give the song the feel of a bluesy Ray Charles-style rhythm and blues number.
+According to Allmusic critic Matthew Greenwald, Newman's recording has a "slower, more sinister groove" than the more famous, later Three Dog Night version.
+Greenwald called the song "Randy Newman at his sarcastic best" for its black humor and its description of the rock 'n' roll scene of the time.

+Courrier commented on Newman's vocal delivery. he states that unlike in the Three Dog Night version, Newman's delivery reflects a terror that the singer feels at the party and also conveys a sense of tension asto whether the singer is more terrified at the orgy itself or at the fact that he's enjoying it.

+Newman released a live version of "Mama Told Me Not to Come" on his 1971 live album Randy Newman Live.
+"Mama Told Me Not to Come" has also been released on several of Newman's compilation albums, including Lonely at the Top: The Best of Randy Newman and Guilty: 30 Years of Randy Newman.